polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 In this step, you'll configure the pallet to emit events.

-Replace the existing #[pallet::config] line with the following code block:
+Replace the line containing the `#[pallet::config]` macro with the following code block:

 ```rust
 #[pallet::config]